dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 transactions.
-In other words: unless the sender is an educated bitcoin user who is well versed in bitcoin fundamentals and is adamant about UTXO hygiene and [privacy best practices], the person who is sending funds via an "on-chain zap" will reveal _way more_ than they intended via the deceivingly simple act of "zapping" someone on-chain.
+In other words: unless the sender is an educated bitcoin user who is well versed in bitcoin fundamentals and is adamant about UTXO hygiene and [privacy best practices], the person who is sending funds via an "on-chain zap" will reveal _way more_ than they intended via the deceptively simple act of "zapping" someone on-chain.

 And that's only half of the story.
 We only talked about unraveling the past, and